 10 Easy Nature-Inspired Self-Care Ideas

-Nature relaxes your body.
-It reduces your stress level, clarifies your mind, and brings you to the present moment.
-By going outdoors or introducing nature into your daily routine, you provide yourself with an opportunity to feel centered and complete once again.
+Nature quiets your body.
+It lowers your stress and clears your mind while bringing you into the present moment.
+By spending time outdoors or integrating earth into your routine, you give yourself the chance to feel grounded and whole again.

 1. Take a Nature Slow Walk